jlab-hep/localdb-docs/docs/database_demonstration_flow.md

 LocalDB viewer: A web application to see the contents of mongoDB.<br>
 Grafana: A web application to see the contents of influxDB.<br><br>

-In this tutorial, we suppose we have two machines, a DAQ machine and a DB machine in this tutorial.<br>
+In this tutorial, we suppose we have two machines, a DAQ machine and a DB machine.<br>
 The DAQ machine is the local machine you use in the room. <br>
 Run YARR-SW and DCS controller.
 Get scan results and DCS data in this machine and send the obtained data to the DB machine.<br>
 The DB machine is a virtual remote machine which store the scan and DCS data.<br>